Lecture on new perspectives that can enable citizens’ movements to become more effective, develop better technologies and reform our economic systems.

 19:30: Public Lecture

 In his book The Penguin and the Leviathan: How Cooperation Triumphs over Self-Interest Benkler takes issue with the dominating view of human nature as inherently competitive and driven by self-interest, highlighting examples of what solidarity and cooperation can achieve.
-A new perspective that can enable citizens’ movements to become more effective, develop better technologies and reform our economic systems, etc.

 Yochai Benkler is a professor at Harvard University, where he is co-director of the Berkman Center for Internet & Society.
 He previously taught at Yale Law University and the New York University School of Law.
+Yochai Benkler is a major inspiration worldwide for the empowerment of citizens through the possibilities offered by the Internet.
+Benkler was the first thinker to recognize the innovative power of citizens who can both organise and produce via the web, in a manner that is both decentralised and cooperative.
+Wikipedia or open source software are just two examples of this.
+Benkler coined the term commons-based peer production.